altq-ok/OK-Dashboard/README.md

 Remove `apps/web/pnpm-lock.yaml` and `apps/web/pnpm-workspace.yaml` since they are customised to run as a standalone Next.js application.

-Once removed, run below command in the project root directory and in `apps/web`.
+Once removed, run below command in the project root directory.

 ```bash
 # This command will re-generate correct pnpm-lock.yaml and pnpm-workspace.yaml